-6.2 Diversity and Inclusion
+8.2 Diversity and Inclusion

-lluka respects and encourages workplace diversity and strives to create a flexible and inclusive workplace environment to attract and retain the best people.
-Our commitment to diversity and inclusion is embedded in our corporate strategy and supported by our values of integrity, respect, courage, accountability and collaboration.
+Iluka respects and encourages workplace diversity and strives to provide a safe, inclusive and respectful workplace that is free from harassment, discrimination and where everyone is supported to perform at their best.
+Iluka's commitment to diversity and inclusion is embedded in its corporate strategy and supported by its values of integrity, respect, courage, accountability and collaboration.

 This commitment is underpinned by Iluka's Diversity and Inclusion Policy, which can be found in the Governance section of Iluka's website.

-lluka is committed to:
+Iluka is committed to: